 While the choice of streaming platforms is ever-growing, the list of streaming devices is just as long.
 Our Google Chromecast review looks at the specs, features, and limitations of the latest iteration of Google’s streaming device.

 It’s not difficult to see why the Chromecast was named ‘Best Smart Media Device’ at the 2021 Uswitch Broadband and Mobiles Awards.
-It offers one of the best user interfaces we’ve ever seen on a streaming device, combining intuitive recommendations with fantastic 4K streaming capabilities for a reasonably low price tag.
+It offers one of the best user interfaces on a streaming device, combining intuitive recommendations with fantastic 4K streaming capabilities for a reasonably low price tag.

-The latest version of Google’s incredibly popular Chromecast was released in October 2020 and currently retails for £59.99.
+The latest version of Google’s incredibly popular Chromecast was released in October 2020 and currently retails for £34.99.
+However, you could find it on sale during times such as Black Friday.

 While you can still easily cast content with the new Chromecast with Google TV, it also has its Google TV interface.
 This really makes it stand out against other streaming devices.